willopez-ciandt/ciandt-semantic-search/README.md

 # Semantic Codebase Indexing

-A production-ready semantic search system that transforms your codebase into searchable vector embeddings.
+A semantic search system that transforms your codebase into searchable vector embeddings.
 This system enables AI coding assistants to understand and search your code by meaning rather than just keywords, dramatically improving code discovery and context retrieval.

+> **Primary Use Case**: This project is particularly designed for setting up [Roo Code's Codebase Indexing](https://docs.roocode.com/features/codebase-indexing) feature, though it works with any AI coding assistant that supports OpenAI-compatible embeddings.

 > **Note**: This is a fork of [Modal](https://github.com/OJamals/Modal) by OJamals, maintained for internal use with additional features and updates.